 Your literature review should:

 These background resources will assist students beginning their literature review:

 SAGE Research Methods (SRM) allows researchers to explore methods and concepts to help them design research projects, understand particular methods or identify a new method, conduct their literature review and research, and write up their findings.
 Since SRM focuses on methodology, it can be used across disciplines.

 Researchers at Murdoch University are supported by the Library and the Research and Innovation Directorate.

-Please contact your Subject Librarian to make an appointment for advice on conducting a literature review, formulating research strategies, and information about resources and tools specific to your area of research.
+Ask our Librarians for advice on conducting a literature review, formulating research strategies, and finding resources and tools specific to your area.